-The Communication Request function (COMMREQ) allows the program to communicate with a GE Intelligent Platforms module, such as a PROFIBUS master or slave.
+The Communication Request function (COMMREQ) allows the program to communicate with an Emerson module, such as a PROFIBUS master or slave.

 The COMMREQ function uses a command block that contains the data to be communicated to the device, plus information related to the execution of the COMMREQ.
 The command block must be placed in the designated memory area using data move instructions, such as MOVE or BLKMOV (Block Move).